0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 my portfolio can remain more static in 2026.
 The eventual aim is to end up with a portfolio of never sell companies which is more tax efficient.

+Following gold's rise, I think 2026 could be a very good year for commodities.
+The portfolio in now not very defensive, so could suffer significantly in the event of a recession.
+I'm hoping that the low valuations will provide some protection in the event of a downturn.